 The ‘flue’ is the cavity inside the chimney that runs from just above the fireplace right through the chimney up to it’s own dedicated chimney pot.
 Flues are usually square, sometimes rectangular and unlined, sizes ranges from 9 x 9 inches wide to 12 x 12 inches wide.
 These are not random sizes, flues are designed to provide an appropriate escape route for the emissions from the fireplace they service.
 The flue walls can be bare brick or they can be rendered with a thin layer of lime mortar.

-Most wood burning stoves or multi-fuel burning stoves are designed to work with a 6 inch diameter flue.
-There are a few that require a 5 inch flue (usually DEFRA approved stoves) and a few that require a 7 inch diameter flue (usually the much bigger stoves).
+Most wood burning stoves or multi-fuel burning stoves are designed to work with a 5 inch or 6 inch diameter flue.
+DEFRA exempt stoves, for use in smoke control zones, usually require a 5 inch liner.
+There are some stoves that require a 7 inch diameter flue (usually the much bigger stoves).
 The manufacturer will specify the flue size required for a stove and they will also specify the expected heat output and efficiency of the stove.
 These expectations are based on the stove being fitted to an appropriately sized flue.

 This means that most standard brick flues are much bigger than stoves are designed for and a flue-liner should be installed inside the flue.
 If the flue is not the right size, i.e. the stove is attached to a 9 x 9 or 12 x 12 inch brick flue with no liner, the stove will not work as efficiently as it would do when attached to an appropriately sized flue.
 Smoke will move through the flue much slower as the flue is so much wider and the flue will take much more time to warm up.
 All of this reduces the draw and can cause the fire to burn sluggishly.
 You may need to burn a lot more fuel to achieve the same amount of heat as you would get with a with a lined flue.
 This can also lead to a greater risk of sooty deposits and tar forming inside the flue which can cause chimney fires.